 Are you looking to move your Squarespace website to WordPress?
-Many people choose Squarespace for its ease of use and drag and drop simplicity.
-The platform makes it super simple to create new pages and posts, as well as upload a variety of media types (images, videos and audio files).
+Many people choose Squarespace for its ease of use and drag-and-drop simplicity.
+The platform makes it super easy to create new pages and posts, as well as upload a variety of media types (images, videos and audio files).

 While Squarespace is beginner-friendly, it has limited functionality in many regards.
 WordPress is much more flexible, and a far superior content management system for your website.
 In this post, you will learn how to quickly and effectively move your Squarespace site to self-hosted WordPress.

 Reasons to migrate

 When you build your website on WordPress, you have unlimited options to choose from in terms of theme selection.
 There are thousands of both free and paid themes available, so you’re sure to find something perfectly suited for your website.